Skip to content

 The design is clean.
 The problem is that if the process dies between orderRepo.Save and inventoryRepo.Save, the order has been created while the inventory remains unchanged.

-What do you do when you need a transaction?
-The most common choice is to add an IUnitOfWork.
+To add a Transaction, what do you do?
+The most common choice is to add IUnitOfWork.

 public interface IUnitOfWork